Sol

 What is SAD?

-16 million Americans alone experience seasonal affective disorder, form
+16 million Americans alone experience seasonal affective disorder, a form

 of seasonal depression caused by limited sunlight in the wintertime.